 13) Planet Burgers ($-$$)

-We were pleasantly surprised of this place and would recommend it!
+We were pleasantly surprised by this place and would recommend it!

 If you want American-style fast food, come here.
 Planet Burger is on Payne Street, behind the Pot Shot Hotel, and is open every day of the week.
 Just check out their Facebook page before going for their opening times, as they change throughout the seasons.